Last updated: August 17, 2021

 11. Barangaroo Reserve

-Barangaroo Reserve is a brand new 6-hectare Sydney Harbour foreshore park with a large man-made hill right in the middle.
+Barangaroo Reserve is a relatively new 6-hectare Sydney Harbour foreshore park with a large man-made hill right in the middle.

 It’s now home to more than 75,000 planted trees, palms, ferns, shrubs and other plants, that have been native to the Sydney region since the last 200 years.